Device-Controller/Controller/README.txt

                                                                                                                                     STARTING
                                                                                                                                     Docker compose is configured  to work out-of-the-box, but changes are HIGHLY recommended, as username, passwords and databasename are weak and non descriptive.
                                                                                                                                     The first startup will use the config file to define what should be used later on.
+                                                                                                                                    The defualt start user for the website is:
+                                                                                                                                    Username: admin
+                                                                                                                                    password: admin

-                                                                                                                                    The MySql database conatiner and the java program is on a private network that can only be accessed through the open ports the docker-compose.yml, the containers can use this network to communicate and thus dont need to open the database to external access.
+The MySql database conatiner and the java program is on a private network that can only be accessed through the open ports the docker-compose.yml,
+                                                                                                                                    the containers can use this network to communicate and thus dont need to open the database to external access.